ieg-dhr/DigiKAR/1_DataStructureMAINZ.md

 - comment	source
 - source_site
 - info_dump
-- Weitere Belegstellen (column not in initial data model)
+- Weitere Belegstellen (column not in the initial data model)
-- StaatskalenderID (column not in initial data model)
+- StaatskalenderID (column not in the initial data model)
-- Import-ID (column not in initial data model)
+- Import-ID (column not in the initial data model)

 **5987 rows of data!**